 For more things to do in Los Angeles, check-out our private, insider-led

 Signature cocktails come with views of the Hollywood Hills at rooftop bar L.P.
-(603 N La Cienega Boulevard); go for the Piña Horchata with ginger and cinnamon, or the Walk This Way for lychee, lime and coconut water laced with vodka.
+(603 N La Cienega Boulevard); go for the Where Love Lives, with mezcal, passionfruit, guava and Thai chili, or Bad Medicine with whisky, lemon and raspberries.
 Join the silver-screen stars for jazz and cocktails at Jeff Klein’s other hotel, Sunset Tower (8358 Sunset Boulevard).